Anurag-30/knowledge-base/05-Sql/ReadMe.md

 ## Create A Table With Constraints

-You can have one primary key for a table wh
+You can have one primary key for a table which is unique and is not null